Journal of Biomedical Optics

 Dartmouth Digital Commons Citation

 Krishnaswamy, Venkataramanan; Hoopes, P Jack; Samkoe, Kimberley S.; O'Hara, Julia A.; Hasan, Tayyaba; and Pogue, Brian W., "Quantitative Imaging of Scattering Changes Associated with Epithelial Proliferation, Necrosis and Fibrosis in Tumors Using Microsampling Reflectance Spectroscopy" (2009).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3636.